BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

     return 0;
 }
 ```
-we could forward declare the better_main and use a vector as a contigues container.
+we could forward declare the better_main and use a vector as a contiguous container.
 ```cpp
 int main(const int argc, char** argv)
 {